kryptkitty/weather/README.md

       # follow prompts
       nix run .#
       ```
   * Remember to spot check the files.
-This is easily done at this stage (git it?  staged commit pun) using git:
+This is easily done at this stage (git
+    it?  staged commit pun) using git:
     * ```bash
       git diff --cached
       ```

 5) commit and push
   * there is currently no formal release process for this project.

+## Input Flake Composition Sample

+This repo contains a sample of wrapping an input flake (or flakes) with a shell script which is used to compose them into customized behavior.
+The script uses python to sleep and communicate to also give an example of mixing the composition of the input flake with a nixpkgs package.

+It is recommended to template the repo to create an upstreamWeather package in a new flake which does _not_ contain weather.
+It may also be viewed in the weather repo for a more exotic sample of loading the upstream in the flake with the local copy and being able to use both at the same time.

+The example is in `other-flake-example.nix` and `flake.nix` to a lesser degree.
+Instances of krypt\kitty and weat\her are noncanonical representations of the same strings without a backslash.
+This is used only to defeat the templater in these instances because these are string literals which must be passed unchanged to the fully instantiated flake based on the template of this repo.

 [EnableFlakes]: https://nixos.wiki/wiki/Flakes#Enable_flakes